waittim/waittim.github.io/_posts/2021-05-05-kmeans-anomaly-detection.md

 6. Calculate its distance to the centroid
 7. Sort to get the obs farthest from the corresponding centroid

+If you want to accelerate the manipulation process, you can skip all of the `dataframe.show()` part.

 ## Build environment